woman touching dry skin on face

 If the dry skin is not treated with tailored skincare products which contain moisturising factors, the dryness can progress deeper into the facial skin and disrupt moisture networks in the deeper layers of the skin.
 As a result, the natural upward flow of moisture into the upper layers is reduced, resulting in severely dry skin.

-Internal factors that can cause dry skin
+Internal factors that can cause dry skin on face

 Genetic influences

 Every person has a unique set of genes which determine skin characteristics like pigmentation, moisture and lipid levels.
 This means that, under identical conditions, different people will have different moisture and lipid levels in their skin.
 Fair-skinned individuals are more likely to develop dry skin than people with darker complexions.
-Additionally, diseases such as Atopic Dermatitis, Psoriasis, diabetes and ichthyosis often have a genetic link.
+Additionally, diseases such as atopic dermatitis, psoriasis, diabetes and ichthyosis often have a genetic link.

 Pregnant woman holding her belly